Team DCA

 Peter is a qualified Actuary and holds a Bachelor of Economics from Macquarie University.
 He also holds Graduate Diplomas in Applied Finance and Investments and Financial Planning from the Securities Institute of Australia; and has undertaken the Advanced Management Program at Harvard Business School (Boston, USA).
 Peter is a Member of the Investment Magazine Advisory Board, the ASFA Fund Advisory Panel and the Australian Chamber Orchestra Finance Audit & Risk Committee.

-Liz is a director in Ashurst’s Risk Advisory practice and has extensive experience in risk management, culture, strategy, conduct, compliance, regulation and supervision.
+Liz (she/her) is a director in Ashurst’s Risk Advisory practice and has extensive experience in risk management, culture, strategy, conduct, compliance, regulation and supervision.
 Committed to improving organisational and sectoral capability in a way that is aligned with good practice and stakeholder expectations, Liz delivers transformation programs that effect change sustainably, leveraging diversity of thought to inform decision-making.

 Across banking, superannuation and wealth management sectors, Liz has shaped major law reform and guidance, and assessed operational readiness and implementation, through a range of previous roles with the Australian Securities and Investments Commission, including on secondment with the Macquarie Group.